dazinator/Dazinator.Extensions.Http/README.md

 What if within your application, you want to allow the configuration for the `HttpClient` to be amended - for example the `BaseAddress` or the `Handler's that are active.

-This library addresses this problem, although technically you only really need `Dazinator.Extensions.Options` to solve this problem - see that repo for details, this library provides some additional capabilities to make is more easily consumable, and easier to configure handlers for http clients and other things.
+This library addresses this problem, although technically you only really need `Dazinator.Extensions.Options` to solve this problem - see that repo for details, this library provides some additional capabilities beyond the "raw" fix, to make things more easily consumable, and easier to configure http clients, with concepts such as handlers and other things.

 ## Usage